h2020-sbd4nano/sbd-data-book/src/tio2.md

 ## Resources

-Using the hierarchy, we can find resources about a specific nanomaterial or about any of its
+Using the hierarchy, we can find resources about a specific nanomaterial (here <topic>JRCNM01005a</topic>) or about any of its superclasses:
-superclasses:

-<sparq>allTitaniaResources</sparql>
+<sparql>allTitaniaResources</sparql>

 This returns: